 While your spell checker won’t catch every mistake, at the very least it will catch a few typos.
 If you are sending a message that will be read by someone higher up on the chain of command (a superior or professor, for instance), or if you’re about to mass-mail dozens or thousands of people, take an extra minute or two before you hit “send”.
 Show a draft to a close associate, in order to see whether it actually makes sense.

-Unless you are Donald Trump, praise in public, and criticize in private.
+A good motto: praise in public, and criticize in private.
 Don’t send anything over email that you wouldn’t want posted — with your name attached — in the break room.

 Email is not secure.
 Just as random pedestrians could reach into a physical mailbox and intercept envelopes, a curious hacker, a malicious criminal, and your IT department can probably read any and all email messages in your work account.